nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot7](../assets/images/wonderland/screenshot7.png)

-From here, I figured that we can keep adding on more characters into the URL, eventually forming the word '**rabbit**'
+From here, I figured that we can keep adding on more characters into the URL, eventually forming the word '**rabbit**':

 ```
 http://10.10.94.9/r